Circuit City: Circuit City Express

 Circuit City Express was a chain of mall-based Circuit City stores with over 50 locations at its peak.
 The first locations opened in Baltimore, Maryland; Richmond, Virginia; and McLean, Virginia in 1989.
 The stores were originally known as Impulse, but were later renamed in 1993 to focus on the strength of the Circuit City brand.
 These stores focused on small electronic products for personal use or to be given as gifts.
 Cellular phones were a major focus of the business since all major carriers were sold until the exclusive agreement with Verizon Wireless in 2004.
 Circuit City Express stores offered Superstore prices and the Circuit City "Price Match Guarantee" in a mall environment.
-Most of the locations closed in the early 2000s as their original 10 year leases expired.
+Most of the locations closed in the early 2000s as their original 10-year leases expired.
+There was also a Circuit City Express location inside Charlestowne Mall in Saint Charles, Illinois.

 Connect

 Connect was a store concept operated as a joint venture between Circuit City and Comcast.
 These small stores offered Comcast cable services, plus select electronics and Firedog tech support services from Circuit City.
 The first Connect store opened in Medford, Massachusetts in December 2006, followed by a second in nearby Burlington in May 2007.